Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * Hero image

   * The Pub page displays a hero image giving a clear visual indication of the business from the outside.
-  * This image acts as a second Logo providing additional information from the sign such as Est. 1911.
+  * This image acts as a second Logo providing the additional information from the sign such as Est. 1911.

 ![Hero Image](assets/media/hero-image-screenshot.png "Screenshot of Hero Image on index.html")